AadarshDevi/Java/jPackage.md

 NOTE: All the commands are done in Command Prompt in the MyProject root folder.

+The jar `myProject-1.0-SNAPSHOT.jar` is located in `/target` in the project

 ### Start jPackage
 to use the jPackage commmand go to ther terminal and type `jpackage`.

 ### **_IMPORTANT: From now on the following tags are added to jpackage_**

 #### --input target
-This is where the generated jar file is located puts the code in the target folder of your javafx maven project.
+This is where the generated jar file is located puts the code in the target folder of your javafx maven project. `/target` is located in the root of project.
-If the jar `myProject-1.0-SNAPSHOT.jar` is located in `/target` in the project, then the passed data would be target.
-`/target` is located in the root of project.
 ```
 ├── src
 │   ├── main